 - Do (almost) anything: Depending on attachment, can do almost every type of strength exercise.
 It has options for hip and knee dominant leg exercises.
 For upper body exercise, you can push and pull horizontally, and pull vertically.
 It also has some great anti-movement core options.
 The only thing it doesn’t easily provide is upper body push options.

 - Completely adjustable: It’s easy to modify almost any exercise to make it easier or harder.
 For most exercises, it’s as simple as stepping forward or backward.

-- Big bang for buck: Assuming you move slowly and pay attention, suspension trainers give you a strength boost in both your stabilisers and in the big muscles that provide power for your movement.
-This means you’re better able to control your own body weight, in turn meaning you’re at lower risk of injury from overuse or traumatic event.
+- Big bang for buck: Move slowly and pay attention and suspension trainers give you a big strength boost.
+They work both your stabilisers and in the big muscles that provide power for your movement.
+This means you’re better able to control your own body weight.
+In turn, this means you’re at lower risk of injury from overuse or traumatic event.

 In second place: Superbands

 Superbands are those giant rubber bands that have been popular for several years now, but still widely under-used.
 Like suspension trainers, they are highly versatile and easily portable.
 They do some things a suspension trainer can’t, but have their own limitations.

 - Use anywhere: There are a few different ways of securing the bands for use, which can create more or less resistance.
 You can also stand on them to secure them.
 These are not generally sold with a door anchor, which would increase the versatility.

 - Do (almost) anything: Again, your exercise options depend on how you’ve secured the band.
 With a little creativity, you can add resistance to almost every type of movement.
 Remember that you need a secure attachment point you can loop the band around.